Learn How to Make Coffee with a French Press

 To sum up: the darker the coffee is roasted, the shorter the window of freshness is.

 Coffee at the grocery store doesn’t have a roasted date, they have instead an expiration date.
-Typically, this isn’t a problem, due to the truth that the big roasting houses have special packaging like nitrogen flushing, or vacuum packing.
+Typically, this isn’t a problem, because the big roasting houses have special packaging like nitrogen flushing, or vacuum packing.

-I recommend buying from a reputable local roaster, “because you can have perfectly fresh coffee, and you will have the preference of buying a single origin.
+I suggest buying from a reputable local roaster, “because you can have perfectly fresh coffee, and you will have the preference of buying a single origin.

 Grind Size

-The Cafetière brewing process” uses a coarse grind size, coarser than drip coffee.
+The French press brewing process” uses a coarse grind size, coarser than drip coffee.
 If the grind is too fine, coffee grounds might slip through the filter into your cup.
-Your coffee will be too bold, and you might have problems plunging in.
+Your coffee will be too strong, and you might have problems plunging in.
 If the grind is too coarse the coffee could taste weak and sour.

-Grind it when you buy it, utilizing the commercial-grade grinding machine in the store, or ask your local roaster to grind it for you, if you don’t have a good grinder.
-(The blade coffee mill it’s not good).
-Ideally, you must own a burr coffee mill” so you can grind it yourself literally before brewing.
+Grind it when you buy it, utilizing the commercial-grade grinder in the store, or ask your local roaster to grind it for you, if you don’t have a good coffee grinder.
+(The blade mill it’s not good).
+Ideally, you should own a burr coffee mill” so you can grind it yourself just before brewing.

-You might have read the majority of” Press pot brewing guides recommending grinding extremely coarse.
-If you have a decent coffee grinder, there in fact” is no need to grind that coarse.
-If coffee “flavors too strong, just add less grounds.
+You might have read the majority of” Cafetière brewing guides recommending grinding very coarse.
+If you have a decent mill, there in fact” is no need to grind that coarse.
+If coffee “flavors too strong, literally add less grounds.
 The main reason for grinding coarsely, is that coffee bits don’t get through.
-A decent coffee grinder provides you an even grind size.
+A decent coffee mill offers you an even grind size.

 Brewing Temperature

-The brewing temperature for Press pot is very off a boil.
+The brewing temperature for Cafetière is just off a boil.
 If you need to measure that with a thermometer, is 195-205 F, (90-96 C).

-If you work with a lighter roast aim for a brewing temperature close to 205 F. Darker roasted beans are more soluble than lighter ones, so 195 F is more appropriate.
+If you use a lighter roast aim for a brewing temperature close to 205 F. Darker roasted beans are more soluble than lighter ones, so 195 F is more appropriate.

-Here is the thing with the brewing temperature, it’s not that critical with a glass Cafetière.
+Here is the thing with the brewing temperature, it’s not that critical with a glass Press pot.
 Over-extraction it’s a thing, I am not denying it.
-Nevertheless you get over-extraction when you combine two or more brewing factors wrong.
-If only the temperature is high, in a glass Cafetière won’t question that much because glass loses the temperature fast.
-This means it will only brew at a high temperature for a short time.
+However you get over-extraction when you combine two or more brewing factors wrong.
+If only the temperature is high, in a glass Cafetière won’t issue that much because glass loses the temperature fast.
+This suggests it will only brew at a high temperature for a short time.

 Brewing Time

-As I said, French press is versatile.
-Brew longer and you get really “concentrated coffee, what is primarily expected from a Press pot.
+As I said, French press coffee maker is versatile.
+Brew longer and you get very “concentrated coffee, what is mainly expected from a Cafetière.
 Brew shorter, and you have a brighter cup, with less body.
 Closer to a American coffee if you want.

-If you want a brighter cup, again, not your “normal French press, steep between 2 and 3 minutes.
+If you want a brighter cup, again, not your “normal Cafetière, steep between 2 and 3 minutes.

 If you want the traditional Cafetière coffee, steep around 4 minutes.
-This is the the majority of popular brew time one of Cafetière baristas.
+This is the a lot of popular brew time among French press baristas.

 If you want a bomb, steep for 6 minutes.

-The problem with long infusion times is that the body overwhelms the flavor.
-So, delicate origin aromas will be masked by the boldness.
+The problem with long steeping times is that the body overwhelms the flavor.
+So, delicate origin flavors will be masked by the boldness.

-Let’s not forget the no-steeping process.
+Let’s not forget the no-steeping method.
 That produces the closest brew to a drip.
-The major differences are that Cafetière uses full immersion, whereas drip just washes the grounds.
-Though American coffee can utilize a screen filter, the majority of often we associate drip with a paper filter.
-The paper filter removes all of the oils from the coffee.
+The major differences are that French press uses full immersion, whereas drip literally washes the grounds.
+Although American coffee can utilize a screen filter, a lot of often we associate drip with a paper filter.
+The paper filter eliminates all of the oils from the coffee.

 Dosage

-Getting the dosage correct is the last step.
+Getting the dose correct is the last step.
 The reason it is the last step is that the other steps tend to have more fixed rules. “though there is a recommended dosage,

-The dosage is a question of personal choice and as I said, it is dependent on all other brewing parameters.
-If your grind is really fine, you want to lower the grounds quantity per cup.
-If your water is too hot for too long, (you are using an insulated coffee press), you will likewise need to lower your dose.
+The dose is a issue of personal preference and as I said, it is dependent on all other brewing parameters.
+If your grind is very fine, you want to lower the grounds quantity per cup.
+If your water is too hot for too long, (you are using an insulated coffee press), you will likewise need to lower your dosage.

 One thing to remember is that many recipes on the Internet assume you want a rich coffee.
 As such, they are created to fulfil that expectation.
-If you are new to French press, you might find coffee from a standard process too strong.
-Try to lower the dosage and see how you enjoy” it that way.
+If you are new to Cafetière, you might find coffee from a basic technique too concentrated.
+Try to lower the dose and see how you enjoy” it that way.

-One think to remember is that although coffee is so concentrated coming out from a French press coffee maker, the caffeine content is not too much higher.
-We may extract slightly more caffeine with a cafetière however not by much.
+One think to remember is that even though coffee is so bold coming out from a Cafetière, the caffeine content is not too much higher.
+We may extract mildly more caffeine with a press pot however not by much.

-As a reminder, I suggest my 25 grams of coffee for two cups of water.
+As a reminder, I recommend my 25 grams of coffee for two cups of water.
 As a comparison, Bodum, the famous coffee maker manufacturer recommends 1 rounded tablespoon for every 4 oz.
-This a 1:20 ratio, whereas my method is a 1:15 ratio.
-Literally to avoid any confusion, I recommend 2 degree tablespoons for 4 oz. and Bodum recommends 1 rounded tablespoon for the same 4 oz.
+This a 1:20 ratio, whereas my procedure is a 1:15 ratio.
+Just to avoid any confusion, I suggest 2 level tablespoons for 4 oz. and Bodum recommends 1 rounded tablespoon for the same 4 oz.